George Whitefield: Early life

 Because business at the inn had diminished, Whitefield did not have the means to pay for his tuition.
 He therefore came up to the University of Oxford as a servitor, the lowest rank of undergraduates.
 Granted free tuition, he acted as a servant to fellows and fellow-commoners; duties including teaching them in the morning, helping them bathe, cleaning their rooms, carrying their books, and assisting them with work.
-He was a part of the "Holy Club" at the university with the Wesley brothers, John and Charles.
-An illness, as well as Henry Scougal's The Life of God in the Soul of Man, influenced him to turn to the church.
-Following a religious conversion, he became passionate for preaching his new-found faith.
-He became the leader of the Holy Club when the Wesley brothers departed for Georgia.
-The Bishop of Gloucester ordained him a deacon of the Church of England in 1736.
+Whitfield would later confess that though he did good works and tried to obey the law of God, he was not yet truly converted to Christ.
+It was Henry Scougal's book The Life of God in the Soul of Man that Whitfield says opened his eyes to the Gospel and led to his conversion.
+It was that book, he said, that God used to show him that he was still lost despite all his attempts to gain the favor of God by means of good works.
+Only by God's grace can a person realize they have offended God and realize also their need for Jesus Christ, God's Son, and His righteousness imputed to them by faith.
+Scougal's book showed him the need for a man to be born of God from above, and that this is a supernatural work of the Holy Spirit creating a new heart and a new nature within that wants to serve God, not in order to be saved, but because one has been already graciously and undeservedly saved.
+In 1736, after Whitfield's conversion, the Bishop of Gloucester ordained him a deacon of the Church of England.